nithees-sj/career-bot/README.md

 - **Database-Driven Suggestions**
   User data is saved in a backend database to continuously refine recommendations and offer a seamless experience.

+- **Doubt Clearing System**
+  Create doubts, chat in a threaded view, get optional AI-assisted answers, and mark doubts as resolved.
+Accessible from the chatbot page via a Chat/Doubts mode switch.

 ---

 ## Tech Stack